andrewdk1123/google-sheets-mini-erp/WebApps/GoogleFormsProductRegistrations/README.md

 2. Set the constants at the beginning of the script with the appropriate IDs and sheet names.

-3. Share the Google Form with users who need to register products, and they will see the customer names in the dropdown.
+3. Share the Google Form with users who need to register products, and the responses will be used in the [SalesWebApp](https://github.com/andrewdk1123/google-sheets-mini-erp).

-## License

-This code is provided under the terms of the [LICENSE](../LICENSE) included in this repository.

-For more information and updates, please visit the [Google Sheets Mini ERP project on GitHub](https://github.com/andrewdk1123/google-sheets-mini-erp).

-For support and inquiries, please reach out to [andrewdk1123@gmail.com](andrewdk1123@gmail.com).

-Happy product registration!